Le-Kat/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/items/cracked_quartz_knot.md

 ;;;;;

 Additionally, the timekeeping abilities of the Knot also change.
-It still keeps a counter that ticks up about 20 times per second, but it no longer starts at zero from its creation.
+It no longer loses it's synchronicity with the passage of time, at the cost of being unable to offset the time it reports.

-Instead, the number it seems to be keeping track of is significantly larger, and now unable to be offset.
+It still keeps a counter that ticks up about 20 times per second, but the number it seems to be keeping track of is significantly larger.
 It might even be in the same ballpark as the age of the world itself...